What Happens When You Drive Impaired In Canada?

-In order to understand the real magnitude of the alcohol and/or drug related motor vehicle accidents in Canada, you need to get a comprehensive and complete picture of the full range of losses caused by impaired-related driving.
+In order to understand the real magnitude of the alcohol and/or drug related motor vehicle accidents in Canada, you need to get a comprehensive picture of the full range of losses caused by impaired-related driving.
 The statistics are dramatic and the numbers prove how complex the problem of alcohol and/or drug-related crashes truly is.
 We will try to present the situation using three different criteria: the number of fatalities, the number of injuries, and property damage.

 Over 1,000 people lost their lives as a result of impairment-related driving in 2010.
 The number represents 42.58% of the total number of vehicle-related fatalities for that year.
 However, this number may not include certain unreported situations, such as those caused by the inability to conduct alcohol tests on suspected impaired drivers.
 A seriously underestimated number is related to the fatalities caused by driving after drug use, which was not included in this figure.
 Over the recent years, the number of accidents caused by driving after drug use has increased dramatically.